About Us

 Managing Director, Communications & Narrative Strategy (she/her)

-As the Communications Director for Local Progress, Trisa leads our network’s media relations and digital strategy.
-She works closely with members and movement allies to elevate legislative wins and models of co-governance, helping to build public will needed to advance our work.
+As the Communications Director for Local Progress, Trisa leads our network’s national communications strategy.
+She works closely with members and movement allies to elevate legislative wins and models of collaborative governance, helping to build public will needed to advance our work.
 Prior to joining Local Progress, she was part of the Center for Popular Democracy’s Public Affairs and Strategic Communications team, helping to build CPD’s thought leadership and amplify the voices of affiliates across the country.
 She came to progressive movement work from the global health sector, where she supported advocacy for universal HIV treatment access.
-Trisa graduated from the University of California, San Diego, and received her Masters in Public Health from the University of Southern California.
-A proud second-generation immigrant, she grew up in Los Angeles and currently resides in Brooklyn.
+A proud second-generation immigrant, she grew up in Los Angeles and currently resides in Oakland, CA.

 Managing Director, Communications & Narrative Strategy (she/her)